 - Aslan's resurrection.
 Readers will likely have a lump in their throat either in the book where Aslan joyfully rumbles "Yes!
 It is more magic" or in the film where he's silhouetted by the sunrise.

-- Lewis' opening letter to his goddaughter, saying that by the time he's done writing the book she'll probably be too old for it, but eventually she'll be old enough for it again and can read it back to him.
+- Lewis' opening letter to his goddaughter, saying that by the time he's done writing the book she'll probably be too old for it (which, given the book's reception, was ultimately probably not something he even needed to worry about), but eventually she'll be old enough for it again and can read it back to him.

 - Lucy and Susan being with Aslan to comfort him when he goes to die on the Stone Table.

-- In the Walden Media film, just look at Lucy's face when Aslan calls her "Queen Lucy the Valiant".
+- Just look at Lucy's face when Aslan calls her "Queen Lucy the Valiant."

 - Peter being a good brother and putting Lucy's coat around her shoulders when she gets drenched.
 Awww...

-- In the movie, the first victim the girls see is Mr. Tumnus.
-In sharp contrast to the book, when she knows Aslan will ressurect him, Lucy starts crying, thinking he's dead.
+- The first stone victim the girls see in the Witch's castle is Mr. Tumnus.
+Unfortunateky, in sharp contrast to the book (when she knows Aslan will resurrect him) Lucy starts crying, thinking he's dead.
 Then, Aslan turns him back.
 Cue hugs all around.

 - Anytime the Pevensies hug.
 Especially Peter in tears after Edmund comes back from the dead hugging his brother.

 - The heroes are about to charge into (a seemingly hopeless) battle.
 Peter shouts "For Aslan and for Narnia!" as they do.